Getting Started with Fabric Jumpstart

 Before you begin, make sure you have:

-Step 1: Create a Fabric Workspace
+Step 1: Select a Fabric Workspace

 - Go to Microsoft Fabric